A linear algorithm for radio $k$-coloring of powers of paths having small diameters: Proofs of Theorems and

-Notice that the special and the reverse alternating chains can exist only when the number of right and left vertices are equal.
-Of course, when $m|n$, both the chains exist.
+Notice that all the above four chains can exist only when the number of right and left vertices are equal.
+Of course, when $m|n$, all the chains exist.
 Otherwise, we shall modify the names of the vertices a little to make them exist.
-The radio $k$-coloring of $P_n^{m}$ in each case will be expressed using the special or the reverse alternating chain.